Adolescent ARFID Treatment at Silver State

 How Silver State Treats ARFID

-Silver State's ARFID treatment combines gradual food exposure with anxiety management in a structured therapeutic environment.
-Within our residential program, our clinical and nutrition teams work together to help your teen slowly and safely expand their diet.
-Our 4:1 staff ratio provides patient, individualized support during meals, and our approach is always collaborative — never forceful.
+Within our residential program, ARFID treatment combines gradual food exposure with anxiety management in a structured therapeutic environment.
+Our clinical and nutrition teams work together to help your teen slowly and safely expand their diet, while our 4:1 staff ratio provides patient, individualized support during meals.
+Family therapy teaches parents how to support food exploration without pressure, and for teens with sensory-based ARFID, occupational therapy with sensory integration helps build tolerance gradually.

 Ready to Get Help for Your Teen?